Numa Pompilius: Agriculture

+It was rather hard at first for the new-made farmers to be contented on their farms and to do good work.
+They were mostly soldiers and had very little knowledge of anything except marching and fighting.
+But it was not long before they began to understand what a blessing it is to be self-supporting and independent.
+Their little farms were pleasant homes.
+They began to love their new life and soon were able to raise enough for the support of themselves and their families, with something to spare.

 Slavery

 Numa forbade fathers to sell their sons into slavery if the son had married according to the will of the father.

 According to Plutarch, Numa permitted slaves to feast with their masters during the Saturnalia, for "admitting to the enjoyment of the yearly fruits of the earth those who had helped to produce them".
 Plutarch suggests that the timing could be in remembrance of the mythical Saturnian age, when—according to Roman belief—there was neither slave nor master, but all were regarded as kinsmen and equals.

 Peacemaker

 Plutarch depicts Numa as a powerful peacemaker.
 Making the Romans more peaceful was one of his main targets from the beginning of the kingship and many of his actions were directly or indirectly intended to achieve this aim.
 He succeeded so much that the situation was even better than described in the song:

 "And on the iron-bound shield-handles lie the tawneyº spiders' webs"; "rust now subdues the sharp-pointed spears and two-edged swords; no longer is the blast of brazen trumpets heard, nor are the eyelids robbed of delicious sleep."

 According to Plutarch, any conflicts were excluded not only from Rome but from all Italy.
 The roads became safe and feasts and festivals prevailed.
 Nobody tried to hurt Numa, to take his place.
 When Numa died, from natural causes, people friendly to Rome come from many places to honour him.
 Plutarch put this in contrast to the policies and the destiny of his predecessors and successors: Romulus who is depicted as war-king and the 5 kings after him, from which 4 were killed and 1 dethroned and expelled from Rome.